 Disturbed by these reflections, I initially responded by throwing myself overwhelmingly in the opposite direction, taking every precaution to avoid over-reliance on technology (in a particularly extreme example, I found myself pausing for a second to “reflect” after using the push-button ignition in my car each morning, as if using a traditional key instead would have provided such an opportunity to slow down and be more present).
 I soon realized, however, that such drastic compensatory behaviors are both unrealistic and unnecessary.
 The expansion of technology has permanently changed — and will continue to irreversibly change — our culture.
 The key, I learned, is finding balance by using tech in moderation, especially minimizing unnecessary or “pointless” use.

 I am now more intentional about giving myself time each day to “just think.”
 Small gestures such as commuting in silence without the radio, going on walks without my phone and incorporating other brief respites from technology have provided moments of solitude where I can reflect.
 Like breaking any addiction, it may require numerous interventions and several cycles of relapses to cement a healthy relationship, but the potential to mentally recharge and experience new revelations through introspection amidst my busy, stimulus-heavy life is strong enough motivation to persevere.

-*Note: the patient’s name was changed to protect privacy.
+Author’s note: The patient’s name was changed to protect privacy.